antonioscalaunina/ANTI-FASc/README.md

    - The computation of a matrix containing all the interdistances among nodes for the computed mesh

-   - The computation of a grid of rupture barycenters optimised to minimize the repetition of similar rupture areas during the nex stage.
+   - The computation of a grid of rupture barycenters optimised to minimize the repetition of similar rupture areas during the next stages.
 This grid depends on magnitude binning and prescribed scaling law(s)

 **More details about the preprocess modules can be found in the file *preprocess/README.md* and in the examples presented in the main folder**.